Vegetable oil or olive oil

 Port-Balsamic Cherries (see recipe below)

-* Half & half, buttermilk, whole milk, and/or sour cream may be substituted for part of the cream.
+** Half & half, buttermilk, whole milk, and/or sour cream may be substituted for part of the cream.

 Brush six (6) 3/4-cup glass custard cups with oil.

 In a medium-size bowl, add milk; sprinkle the gelatin over the milk, and let stand until gelatin is softened, about 5 minutes.

 In a large saucepan, combine heavy cream and sugar.
 Bring cream just to a simmer (do not let it boil), whisking occasionally until sugar has completely dissolved; remove from heat.
 Add chocolate and whisk until thoroughly melted.
 Add the softened gelatin mixture and whisk to completely dissolve the gelatin.
 Add vanilla extract.

 Working in two batches, transfer mixture to blender and use only three on/off turns to just fully blend mixture (do not over mix).
 Divide mixture among custard cups.
 Cover and chill 24 hours.
 Can be made two days ahead.
 Keep chilled.